Ranked #1 Children's Hospital by U.S. News & World Report

 MyPatients provides referring primary care providers with secure access to their patients’ information.

 Boston Children's has launched the world's 1st program dedicated to offering hand transplants to children who qualify.

 Innovation insider is a semi-monthly e-newsletter analyzes innovations at Boston Children’s, other academic medical centers and from industry.

 Read the latest blog by a Boston Children's doctor, clinician or staff member.

 Support the hospital with a donation that helps kids get the care they need.

-This program includes partnerships with 12 primary and secondary schools in Boston’s urban core.
+This program includes partnerships with schools in Boston’s urban core.

-In these schools, Boston Children’s Hospital clinicians, in collaboration with school staff, provide mental health prevention and promotion activities, early intervention services, and clinical assessment and treatment services to children in their educational home.
-Children’s clinicians also provide mental health training and consultation to school staff.
+In these schools, Boston Children’s Hospital clinicians, in collaboration with school staff, provide behavioral health prevention and promotion activities, early intervention services, and clinical assessment and treatment services to children in their educational home.
+Children’s clinicians also provide behavioral health training and consultation to school staff.

-Children’s Hospital Neighborhood Partnerships was created as an innovative community mental health program to reach children where they live and learn.
+Children’s Hospital Neighborhood Partnerships was created as an innovative community behavioral health program to reach children where they live and learn.